Born in Amsterdam

 Starts a series of large paintings, in which he experiments with various methods of expression, such as screen printing on plexiglas and etching on canvas.
-A number of canvases are owned privately and are part of the collection at the Haags Gemeentemuseum in The Hague and the Nijmeegs museum the Valkhof.
+A number of canvases are owned privately and are part of the collection at the Museum of The Hague Art Museum and the Nijmeegs museum the Valkhof.

 Makes the film ‘So that we in passing become spoken words’ with the support of cineast Frans Zwartjes.

-Stills of the film are used in the large paintings to which Ronald Tolman has been working on since 1970.
-The first small bronze sculptures, which Ronald Tolman had cast at the bronze foundry, are being portrayed on one of these paintings.
+Stills of the film are used in the large paintings which Ronald Tolman has been working on since 1970.
+Also, in one of these paintings in the collection to The Hague Art Museum we may recognize the first small bronzes Ronald Tolman had cast at the foundry, are being portrayed on one of these paintings.
 This work is part of the Haags Gemeentemuseum collection.

 J.L.
-Locher, head curator of the Haags Gemeentemuseum, acquires ‘Leyden Landscapes’, a series of 66 painting for the museum in The Hague.
-These were previously exhibited at the museum De Lakenhal in Leiden.
+Locher, head curator of the Hague Art Museum acquires ‘Leyden Landscapes’, a series of 66 paintings.
+These had been exhibited at the museum De Lakenhal in Leiden.

 Ronald Tolman and his wife move from Leiden to Beuningen, Gelderland.